TGamesTV/BungeeServerManager/README.md

 password|rcon password
 serverdir|path to the server
-startscript|name of the startscript active|should the server be started when the plugin is loaded? always-stop|also stopps the server if it has not been started by bsa
+startscript|name of the startscript active|should the server be started when the plugin is loaded?
+(Defaults to false) always-stop|also stopps the server if it has not been started by bsa (Defaults to false)

 As many servers can be created as needed.